OpenRefine/openrefine.org/blog/2023-07-20-reproducibility-designer.md

 We are looking for a part-time designer who will
 * design changes to the user interface to support those improvements;
+* design the representation of series of operations forming workflows, to make those easier to manipulate by users;
 * validate those choices by conducting user testing sessions;
 * help prioritize follow-up improvements based on user feedback.